 “We like having you around too,” Alex said.
-“I also want to pick your brain, Michael.
+“I want to pick your brain about something else.
 I have been talking to Callie about a job offer in Oregon.”

 He detailed a package of salary, bonuses and benefits at a marketing company.
 “I think she likes being close to her parents in Illinois.
 But she’s considering the idea of moving.
 For me, my artistic career has plateaued — putting it kindly — and I need to make a living and take care of my family.”